All pages

 Log in to Okta to create a new app integration, generate keys, and assign scopes and roles:

-The OAuth App requires a super admin or read-only admin role in your Okta organization.
-If you encounter a permissions error at step 5, the feature is not enabled.
-Go to Okta Settings > Features and enable the Assign admin roles to public client app option.
+Choose one of the admin role options from the Admin Role Requirements section above.
+If you encounter a permissions error during role assignment, navigate to Okta Settings > Features and enable the Assign admin roles to public client app option.

 1. Go to Applications after logging into your Okta account.
 Record your Okta organization's URL, omitting https://